JasonL1422/JasonL1422/README.md

 - Fabrication and characterization of Ionic Polymer–Metal Composites (IPMCs)
 - Investigating electro- and thermo-mechanical properties of IPMC for applications in soft robotics and actuators.
-- Custom-built IPMC actuation test system
+- Custom-built IPMC actuation test system to evaluate electro- and thermo-mechanical property

 <h3 align="left">PhD at Penn State Chem Eng </h3>